 Look for opportunities to cultivate long-term relationships with influencers.
 Collaborate on multiple projects, engage in ongoing conversations, and support their work beyond a single campaign.
 Building lasting relationships with influencers can lead to sustained brand advocacy and continuous mutual benefits.

 The YouTube video shows an interview with Michal Warchalski, a Data Scientist from Nordeus and an industry expert at the DSC Europe event.
 The Data Universe company organizes the Data Science Conference.
 They are one of the leading Franchises dedicated to Data Science & AI worldwide.
-It is a multidisciplinary conference and has arranged conferences since 2015.
+It is a multidisciplinary conference and has been arranging conferences since 2015.

 In the video, he discusses the opportunities opened by the use of big data and AI in the field of game development.
 How reliable are these predictive models, and to what extent are they influencing the processes of game design, game development, and marketing?